-The switch also support multiple spanning trees which allow VLAN groups to maintain a more stable path between all VLAN members.
+These switches also support multiple spanning trees which allow VLANs groups to maintain a more stable path between all VLAN members.
 This can reduce the overall amount of protocol traffic crossing the network, and provide a shorter reconfiguration time if any link in the spanning tree fails.

-Figure 2-4 Making VLAN Connections
+Figure 2-5 Making VLAN Connections